wlllssd/greenhat/README.md

 # greenhat
-use python-opencv and you will have a green hat on your head
+you can get a green hat on your head enjoy it!
+## Requirement
+1. `python3.5 with python-opencv, dlib, pillow, numpy`
+2. `a camera`